jlant/nwispy/docs/overview.rst

 contains a gui that allows users to interact and query a timeseries of a particular hydrologic parameter from a USGS NWIS.

+This software is provisional.
+The intended use of the software is to analyze and process USGS NWIS data files.

 Details
 -------